-Persons or organizations responsible for a demonstration or other similar expressive activity must remove all resulting structures, signs, and litter from the area at the end of the event.
+Persons or organizations responsible for a demonstration or other expressive event must remove all resulting structures, signs, and litter from the area at the end of the event.
 If this is not done, the persons or organizations responsible for the event will be held legally and financially responsible.